LEARNAcademy/syllabus/cat-tinder/connecting/fetch-delete.md

 - The Rails app will run on `localhost:3000`
 - The React app will run on `localhost:3001`

-#### Cloud 9 Users
-Be sure and review the [instructions](../../Rails-C&V/postman.md) on exposing a Cloud 9 app to the world like we did for Wildlife Tracker with Postman.
-Start your Rails server: port `8080` for AWS
-Start your React server: `$ rails s -b 0.0.0.0` for 8081 on AWS

 ## Deleting Cats
 Deleting cats from the database looks a little bit different than the other CRUD actions.
 This is because delete doesn't need have its own page.
 Since it doesn't have its own page it also doesn't have it's own route.
 So we need to connect the `deleteCat` method to an onClick event somewhere else in the application.